kseremet/openshift-virtualization-demo/README.md

 tight integration between OCM and ArgoCD or ACM and GitOps exists.
 The integration is controlled with the `GitOpsCluster` CRD.

-Follow these steps to make the managed clusters available to ArgCD or GitOps:
+Follow these steps to make the managed clusters available to ArgoCD or GitOps:

 1. Make sure you are logged in to your cluster on the CLI
 2. Run the copied command in your terminal